ApolloNano/youtube-tipper/README.md

 Update the config.php with your settings.

-Set the Video ID in yt.php to the Video ID that you want the app to to tip on
+Set the Video ID in yt.php to the Video ID that you want the app to run on

 Run the application either with php yt.php or with ./start.sh